calacademy-research/publications_finder/README.md

 ratio/l;ist of open vs closed journals

 send out emails on a <interval to be determined> containting.. (stuff fromt the above?)
+ - potentially this is a bad idea; people will always want to edit.
+Maybe we auto-push to quarterly
+ - and annual sheets that people can edit.
+Create a workflow where people do a google form to add thier work? or just have them splat it into the sheet?
+TBD, good times.